-Have you ever had this kind of experience with your employer?
-Or did you have another kind of experience which wasn’t so pleasant?
-Or are you a line manager who has dealt with employees on long-term sick leave?
-What did you do that enabled the employee to return to work?
+In your experience, what makes being employed with a long-term illness work?
+Or not?
+If you’re a line manager who has dealt with employees on long-term sick leave, what did you do that enabled the employee to return to work?
 What did you learn from the experience?
 Share by leaving a comment.

 © Copyright Barbara Babcock 2014